 Side note: It is irking my OCD that the local file label is not horizontally aligned with the file path in OBS.

-Once chosen and downloaded, you’ll need to create a “Media Source” in OBS Studio, or alternatively, a VLC Video source, if you use VLC Media Player.
-Browse to the folder that you downloaded the video file, and ensure the “Loop” box is selected.
-The rest doesn’t really matter that much, you just need to ensure “loop” is selected for it to keep playing for an unspecified duration.
-It will also play any sound associated with the video, so if it has a sound you don’t want, you’ll need to use the VLC video source, and change the audio track to one that is unused.
+Once chosen and downloaded, you’ll need to create a “Media Source” in OBS Studio, or alternatively, a VLC Video source if you use VLC Media Player.
+Browse to the folder where you downloaded the video file, and ensure the “Loop” box is selected.
+The rest doesn’t really matter that much.
+You just need to ensure “loop” is selected for it to keep playing for an unspecified duration.
+It will also play any sound associated with the video, so if it has a sound you don’t want, you’ll need to use the VLC video source and change the audio track to one that is unused.

-The only other way to exclude sound is to edit the video file itself using something like DaVinci Resolve, deleting the audio tracks, and re-rendering it out.
+The only other way to exclude sound is to edit the video file itself using something like DaVinci Resolve, delete the audio tracks, and re-rendering it out.

 Utilizing old clips that you have of your stream while you’re afk can be an excellent advertising tool for your channel.
 It can also be used to great effect in your be right back screen.
 VLC media playlist is a source that is added after you install the VLC Media Player, and it is one of my favorite tools to use for my content.
 What it does, is randomize the clips played within a folder and will playback the video on stream.
 This shows the stream what you are capable of while your afk, as a sort of commercial.